saylesss88/nix-book/src/nix/hardening_NixOS.md

 gpg --list-secret-keys --with-keygrip --with-colons
 ```

-- Copy the `grp` line - that's your keygrip
+- Copy the `grp` line - that's your keygrip, you don't need to add the last `:`

 Add the keygrip number to your `gpg-agent.sshKeys` and rebuild, this adds an SSH
 key to gpg-agent: